Our new Cleaning Manager, Washington Angulo, started today - welcome aboard!

 The parish’s Social Responsibility Liaison Miriam Goodacre led the project, secured a grant from the Corporation of London for a feasibility study and in 2014 won a Dragon’s Den competition, organised by the Church Mission Society (CMS).
 This gave her access to training and support in developing the business idea.
 In fact, CMS were so interested in the idea they became a founder investor.

 Early in 2015, the Parish asked the Centre for Theology & Community to work as a partner in developing the business plan and launching the business.
 In 2016 the Centre took on full project management of developing and launching the business.
-The Centre is a founder investor and currently chairs the board.
+The Centre is a founder investor.